smheidrich/non-go-terraform-provider-assessment/README.md

 ### Step 1: Launching plugin executable, passing client cert (handshake start)

-Having found a plugin executable, Terraform launches is as a subprocess.
+Having found a plugin executable, Terraform launches it as a subprocess.
 The first bit of communication (part of what the RPCPlugin calls the handshake) takes place at this point, as Terraform places a temporary certificate (to be used for TLS in step 3) inside the `PLUGIN_CLIENT_CERT` environment variable of the subprocess's execution environment.

 *Non-Go difficulties:* 😌 *None.
-Any language can receive environment variables.*
+Any language can retrieve environment variables.*

 ### Step 2: Handshake response from plugin on stdout